MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/organization-administration/workflow-document-create.md

 ## See also

-[How to: Associate a Workflow Document Class with a Workflow Type]
+[How to associate a workflow document class with a workflow type]

-[How to: Associate a Workflow Document Class with a Workflow Type]: https://docs.microsoft.com/en-us/dynamicsax-2012/developer/how-to-associate-a-workflow-document-class-with-a-workflow-type
+[How to associate a workflow document class with a workflow type]: https://docs.microsoft.com/en-us/dynamicsax-2012/developer/how-to-associate-a-workflow-document-class-with-a-workflow-type